StudentVlad5/store-of-stylish-clothes/README.md

-# indoor-plants
+# quillis shop
-Online store of the indoor plants
+Online store of the stylish clothes

 Provided
 1. Information about the store.